Moravian-Silesian Region: Nature conservation

 Three large landscape protected areas and a number of smaller nature reserves are in the region.
 The countryside is mostly man-made, but five natural parks with preserved natural scenery exist.

 The Jeseníky PLA (with an area of 745 km2) lies in the mountain range of the same name in the north east of the region.
 The terrain is very diverse, with steep slopes and deep valleys.
 About 80%t of the area is forested, mostly by secondary plantations of Norway spruce, which were seriously damaged by industrial emissions.
 Due to local weather conditions, the tree line in the area descends to 1200–1300 m.
 Alpine meadows can be found in particularly low elevations in the Jeseník mountains.
 Also, a few peat moors are found there, which are otherwise nonexistent in Moravia.

 The Poodří PLA (81.5 km2) lies in the Moravian Gate, in close proximity to the region's capital Ostrava, on the banks of the meandering Odra.
 It is an area of floodplain forests (one of the last preserved in Central Europe), flooded meadows, and many shallow ponds, on which water birds thrive.

-The Beskydy PLA (1160 km2) is the largest Czech PLA.
-It lies in the south-east of the region, along the Slovakian boundary.
+The Beskydy Protected Landscape Area (1160 km2) is the largest Czech protected landscape area (PLA).
+It lies in the south-east of the region, along the Slovak boundary.
 In the north, the mountains rise steeply from the Ostrava basin, to the south their elevation and severity decreases.
 Most of the area is forested, mainly by Norway spruce plantations, which are not indigenous to the area.
 Many of these were severely damaged by emissions from the Ostrava industrial region.
 There are, however, also a lot of either newly planted or preserved forests of European beech, which in the past covered most of the mountains.
 The PLA is typical by its mosaic of forests and highland meadows and pastures with hamlets scattered throughout all the mountains.
 In recent years bear and wolf sighting have become more frequent.

 Altogether, 125 small, protected nature areas cover an area of 52 km2.
 The most notable of them is the lime Šipka Cave near Štramberk, where remnants of a Neanderthal man were discovered in the late 19th century.